bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 Apply management1 configuration
 -------------------------------

 Lets apply now the whole configuration on management1.
-It can takes some time depending of your CPU and your hard drive.
+It can take some time depending on your CPU and your hard drive.

 We first ensure our NIC are up, so the repositories part is working.